 Whether Schwartz is correct or not in his view of the impossibility of contemporaneously ‘investigat[ing] wrongdoing and help[ing] build a compliance program’, dual historical and prospective monitorships do generate unique issues regarding privilege.
 Namely, if the mandate of the monitor is to ‘investigate the investigation’ that the entity undertook when it became aware of the misconduct or when the government was investigating the misconduct, will the monitor by necessity be required to delve into information that may otherwise be protected by the attorney–client privilege and work-product protections?

 If the answer to this question is yes, the monitorship may require a resolution of what are likely to be complicated questions of privilege.
-No easy solutions to the question of a monitor's access to company-privileged information are identifiable, even in solely prospective monitorships with no historical investigation required.
-Given the difficulties of solving these problems in advance, recent monitorships – including those with only a going-forward perspective – have directed the monitor and the monitoree to work cooperatively to solve these problems:
+No easy solutions to the question of a monitor’s access to company-privileged information are identifiable, even in solely prospective monitorships with no historical investigation required.
+Given the difficulties of solving these problems in advance, some monitorships – including those with only a going-forward perspective – have directed the monitor and the monitoree to work cooperatively to solve these problems:

-In the event that the Company seeks to withhold from the Monitor access to information, documents, records, facilities, or current or former employees of the Company that may be subject to a claim of attorney–client privilege or to the attorney work-product doctrine, or where the Company reasonably believes production would otherwise be inconsistent with applicable law, the Company shall work cooperatively with the Monitor to resolve the matter to the satisfaction of the Monitor.59
+In the event that the Company seeks to withhold from the Monitor access to information, documents, records, facilities, or current or former employees of the Company that may be subject to a claim of attorney–client privilege or to the attorney work-product doctrine, or where the Company reasonably believes production would otherwise be inconsistent with applicable law, the Company shall work cooperatively with the Monitor to resolve the matter to the satisfaction of the Monitor.

 The alternative to the monitor and monitoree’s resolution on their own of thorny questions of privilege or, for that matter, complicated questions of access to material under foreign law, is to put the government in the unenviable position of mediating these disputes:

 If the matter cannot be resolved, at the request of the Monitor, the Company shall promptly provide written notice to the Monitor and the Department.
 Such notice shall include a general description of the nature of the information, documents, records, facilities or current or former employees that are being withheld, as well as the legal basis for withholding access.
-The Department may then consider whether to make a further request for access to such information, documents, records, facilities, or employees.60
+The Department may then consider whether to make a further request for access to such information, documents, records, facilities, or employees.

-It is notable that recent resolutions that employ this language do not provide that the government will resolve such disputes.
+It is notable that recent resolutions that employ this language do not provide that the government will resolve disputes.
 The recent language provides simply that the dispute will be brought to the attention of the government for further action.

 That said, each of the parties involved in a monitorship approaches the issues of privilege and confidentiality from very different perspectives.
 Given the unsettled nature of some important questions of privilege and confidentiality in the monitorship context, the most successful monitorships will frequently arise where there is a repository of trust, good faith and flexibility on the part of all concerned.